FlibioStudio/EconomyLiteDocs/commands.md

  - `economylite1` **-** EconomyLite data from `v1.X.X` to `v2.X.X`.
 Requires the old data files (`data.conf` and `businesses.conf`) to be in the `config/EconomyLite` folder.
  - `totaleconomy` **-** TotalEconomy data to EconomyLite.
+ - `tomysql` **-** EconomyLite H2 data to EconomyLite MySQL data.
+Requires MySQL to be enabled at the time of migration.

 **Permission:** `economylite.admin.migrate`